Speed skating: Long track

 Races are run counter-clockwise on a 400-meter oval.
-In all individual competition forms, only two skaters are allowed to race at once.
+In almost all individual competition forms, only two skaters are allowed to race at once.
 Skaters must change lanes every lap.
 The skater changing from the outside lane to the inside has right-of-way.
 Skaters may be disqualified for false starts, impeding, and cutting inside the track.
 If a skater misses their race or falls they have the option to race their distance again.
-There are no heats or finals in long track, all rankings are by time.
+There are no heats or finals in long track; all rankings are by time.
+The exception to this is the mass start event, in which all skaters (usually 16; maximum of 24) start and race together.
+Unlike other events, skaters in mass start can use the entire track, minor physical contact is tolerated, and there is no re-race option.

 The starting procedure in long-track speed skating consists of three parts.
 First, the referee tells the athletes to "Go to the start".
 Second, the referee cues the athletes to get "Ready", and waits until the skaters have stopped moving.
 Finally, the referee waits for a random duration between 1 and 1.5 seconds, and then fires the starting shot.
 Some argue that this inherent timing variability could disadvantage athletes that start after longer pauses, due to the alerting effect.

 In the only non-individual competition form, the team pursuit, two teams of each three to four skaters are allowed to race at once.
 Both teams remain in the inner lane for the duration of the race; they start on opposite sides of the rink.
 If four skaters are racing one skater is allowed to drop off and stop racing.
 The clock stops when the third skater crosses the finish line.